B0TAstro/mosquito-app/README.md

 ## Overview

-MosquitoTracker is a collaborative project that combines hardware and software to detect and track mosquito presence.
+Mosquito APP is a collaborative project that combines hardware and software to detect and track mosquito presence.
 The system uses an Arduino-based sensor that communicates via LoRaWAN network to transmit detection data in real-time.

 ## Technical Stack